 - Seaweed – Results of a study published by Scripps Institution of Oceanography in 2012 revealed that seaweed was generating natural honaucins, which had potent anti-inflammation and anti-bacterial properties.
 It also offers 93 bio-available nutrients (vitamins, minerals, trace elements, etc.), along with anti-viral, anti-fungal, and anti-parasite properties.

 Of course, we can’t forget fresh water.
 We like to use a Petsafe Drinkwell filtering fountain dish, which comes in all sizes and price ranges.
 They keep the water clean, fresh and moving, all of which inspires cats to drink more often.

-Our Maine Coon is being raised on human-grade meat, natural canned cat food, and her grazing food is Orijen Cat & Kitten.
-Her treats are freeze-dried meat.
-We supplement with everything mentioned in this article with varying frequency.
-It isn’t necessary to provide all supplements every single day.
+Our Maine Coon is being raised on human-grade meat, natural canned kitten food, and her grazing food is Orijen Cat & Kitten.
+Her treats are freeze-dried meat, usually turkey.

 Do you have a large breed cat?
 We’d love to hear about him/her in the comments below.